Posterior Inference in Curved Exponential Families under Increasing Dimensions: Introduction

 Under high-dimensionality, despite of its applicability, theoretical properties of the curved exponential family are not as well understood as the corresponding properties of the exponential family.
-In this paper, we contribute to the theoretical analysis of the posterior inference in curved exponential families under high dimensionality.
-We provide sufficient conditions under which consistency and asymptotic normality of the posterior is achieved when both the dimension of the parameter space and the sample size are increasing, i.e large samples.
+We contribute to the theoretical analysis of the posterior inference in curved exponential families under high dimensionality.
+We provide sufficient conditions under which consistency and asymptotic normality of the posterior is achieved when both the dimension of the parameter space and the sample size are large.
 Our framework only requires weak conditions on the prior distribution, which allows for improper priors.
 In particular, the uninformative prior always satisfies our assumptions.
-We also study the convergence of moments and the precisions with which we can estimate them.
+We also study the convergence of moments and the rates with which we can estimate them.
 We then apply these results to a variety of models where both the parameter dimension and the number of moments are increasing with the sample size.

-The present analysis of the posterior inference in the curved exponential family builds upon the previous work of Ghosal \cite{G2000} who studied posterior inference in the exponential family under increasing dimension.
-Under sufficient growth restrictions on the dimension of the model, Ghosal showed that the posterior distributions concentrate in neighborhoods of the true parameter and can be approximated by an appropriate normal distribution.
-Ghosal's analysis extended in a fundamental way the classical results of Portnoy \cite{Portnoy} for maximum likelihood methods for the exponential family with increasing dimensions.
+The present analysis of the posterior inference in the curved exponential family builds upon the work of \cite{G2000} who studied posterior inference in the exponential family under increasing dimension.
+Under sufficient growth restrictions on the dimension of the model, it was shown that the posterior distributions concentrate in neighborhoods of the true parameter and can be approximated by an appropriate normal distribution.
+Such analysis extended in a fundamental way the classical results of \cite{Portnoy} for maximum likelihood methods for the exponential family with increasing dimensions.

-In addition to a detailed treatment of the curved exponential family, we also establish some useful results for exponential families.
-In fact, we begin our analysis revisiting Ghosal's increasing dimension setup for the exponential family.
-We present several results that complement Ghosal's results in several ways: First, we amend the conditions on priors to allow for a larger set of priors, for example, improper priors; second, we use concentration inequalities for log-concave densities to sharpen the conditions under which the normal approximations apply; and third, we show that the approximation of $\alpha$-th order moments of the posterior by the corresponding moments of the normal density becomes exponentially difficult in the order $\alpha$.
+In addition to a detailed treatment of the curved exponential family, we also revisit the exponential family setting under increasing dimension.
+We present several new results that complement the results in \cite{G2000}.
+First, we amend the conditions on priors to allow for a larger set of priors, for example, improper priors; second, we use concentration inequalities for logconcave densities to sharpen the conditions under which the normal approximations apply; and third, we show that the approximation of $\alpha$-th order moments of the posterior by the corresponding moments of the normal density becomes exponentially difficult in the moment order $\alpha$.